Thomas-McKanna/CourseBin/README.md

 ## Functional Requirements

-Search and retrieve for content based on course name or school
+Search and retrieve content for specific school by school name or location
 * Involves Student, School, and Submission entities
 * Option to sort results by popularity or upload date

+Search and retrieve content for specific course by name or school name
+* Involves Student, School, and Submission entities
+* Option to sort results by popularity or upload date

-Add an account
+Create an account
 * Involves Student or Admin table

 User submits content to be uploaded
 * Involves Student, School, Course, and Submission entities

-Rate submissions
+Rate submissions based on relavancy and accuracy
 * Involves Student and Submission entities